21. Multiple Integrals in Curvilinear Coordinates

 3. Applications

 Integrals in spherical coordinates are particularly useful when the integrand and/or the limits of integration are spherically symmetric or involve spheres or cones.
 We previously did Applications of Triple Integrals in rectangular coordinates and Applications of Triple Integrals in cylindrical coordinates.
-All of those applications can also be done using spherical coordinates and on the next page we will see that it is often useful to convert from rectangular to spherical coordinates.
+All of those applications can also be done using spherical coordinates.

 All the examples on this page of applications of triple integrals in spherical coordinates will use the apple shape shown in the plot.
-It surface is given in spherical coordinates by \(\rho=1-\cos\phi\) which is a cardioid in any plane through the \(z\)-axis.
+The surface is given in spherical coordinates by \(\rho=1-\cos\phi\) which is a cardioid in any plane through the \(z\)-axis.
+Find the bounds on the integrals in spherical coordinates.

 Volume